RowdyVoyeur/midi-tools/README.md

 <img src="https://raw.githubusercontent.com/RowdyVoyeur/midi-tools/main/nanoKONTROL/images/2.jpg" width="500">

-Scene 2 allows to individually control the Mute and Solo of Channels 1 to 8 of the M8 with the following buttons of the nanoKONTROL <sup>(MIDI Channel 16)</sup>:
+Scene 2 allows to individually control the Mute and Solo of Channels 1 to 8 of the M8 with the following buttons of the nanoKONTROL <sup>(Channel 16)</sup>:

 [M] - Mute Channels 1 to 8 <sup>(Pitch 12 to 19, Notes C0 to G0)</sup>